-A Visit to the Japanese Garden at Meijer Gardens is Worth It
+Discover the Japanese Garden at Meijer Gardens in Michigan

-The Japanese Garden at Frederik Meijer Gardens & Sculpture Park in Grand Rapids offers visitors a chance to experience the beauty and serenity of traditional Japanese gardens.
+The Japanese Garden at Frederik Meijer Gardens & Sculpture Park in Grand Rapids, MI offer a chance to experience the beauty and serenity of a traditional Japanese garden in a lovely setting.

-It’s also a great way to learn about Japanese culture and art, and a perfect place to relax and reflect.
+Filled with the elements expected in a Japanese garden, a visit to this garden a great way to learn about Japanese culture and art and a perfect place to relax and reflect.

 Main Walking Loop – 0.6 miles